Relaxation dynamics of a mobile impurity injected into a one-dimensional Bose gas

 We are now ready to obtain the relation between the initial impurity velocity $V_0$ and its final velocity $V_f$ using Eq.~(\ref{eq:Vimp}).
-It reads as
+It reads as \cite{AnnalsKamenev}

+We stress that $V_f$ does not correspond to the final impurity velocity for the dynamics after a quench, as will be shown in Sec.~\ref{sec:crossover}.
 Next, we define the polaron energy as a difference of the ground state energy of the Hamiltonian (\ref{eq: HLee-Low}) at a given total momentum $p=M V_0$ and its ground state energy at zero momentum in the absence of the impurity.
 We evaluate it to be \cite{AnnalsKamenev} \begin{widetext}

 \end{widetext} where $V_f$ satisfies Eq.~(\ref{eq:momentum}) and $x_0$ obeys \eq{eq:xo}.
-From the Hellmann–Feynman theorem, it follows that the impurity velocity is $V_f=\partial_{p} E_{p}$.
-Thus the critical velocity $v_c$ is the maximal slope of the energy dispersion as a function of system momentum $E_p(p)$.
+The Hellmann–Feynman theorem reads as $\mathrm{d} E_{p}/ \mathrm{d}p=\langle\mathrm{d} \mathcal{\hat{H}}/ \mathrm{d}p \rangle_p$, where the expectation value is evaluated in the ground state of the system with momentum $p$.
+Thus, the impurity velocity is $V_f= \mathrm{d} E_{p}/\mathrm{d}p$, and the critical velocity $v_c$ is the maximal slope of the energy dispersion as a function of system momentum $E_p(p)$.
 At zero momentum, Eq.~(\ref{eq:PolaronEnergy}) simplifies to the binding energy of a finite-mass impurity obtained in Refs.~\cite{VolosnievPolaron,Pastukhov2019}, as well as an infinitely heavy impurity obtained in Ref.~\cite{PetkovicPRAL}.
-The condition $V_f=\partial_{p} E_{p}$ is not satisfied by the expression for the energy reported in Ref.~\cite{Will_2023}.
+The expression for the energy reported in Ref.~\cite{Will_2023} differs from \eq{eq:PolaronEnergy} and does not satisfy the condition $V_f= \mathrm{d} E_{p}/\mathrm{d}p$.
+The binding energy has been studied numerically in Refs.~\cite{PhysRevA.95.023619,Grusdt_2017}.
+Numerically exact results for the polaron energy for a small system size are given in Ref.~\cite{condmat7010015}.

 In Eq.~(\ref{eq:momentum}) the impurity velocity satisfies $|V_f|\leq v_c$ and the momentum is $|p|\leq \pi \hbar n_0$.
 However, if the momentum of each particle is increased for a minimal value of $2\pi\hbar/L$, the new wavefunction is obtained by multiplying $(\ref{eq:MFsolution})$ by $\exp{(i 2\pi x/L)}$ and the total momentum (\ref{eq:momentum}) is increased by $2\pi\hbar n_0$ without modifying the energy (\ref{eq:PolaronEnergy}).
 Thus the energy is a periodic function of the momentum with a period $2\pi\hbar n_0$ \cite{lamacraft2009dispersion,kamenev2009dynamics,AnnalsKamenev}.
 Note that at zero temperature dynamic correlation functions exhibit power-law singularities at the polaron spectrum that mark the edge below which there are no many-body excitations \cite{zvonarev2007spin,matveev2008spectral,kamenev2009dynamics}.